liushunyu/liushunyu.github.io/_pages/about.md

 ======

 I am currently pursuing the Ph.D. degree in the <a href="https://www.vipazoo.cn/" target="_blank" style="text-decoration: none">Visual Intelligence and Pattern Analysis (VIPA) Lab</a>, College of Computer Science and Technology @ <a href="https://www.zju.edu.cn/english/" target="_blank" style="text-decoration: none">Zhejiang University</a>, advised by Prof. <a href="https://person.zju.edu.cn/en/msong" target="_blank" style="text-decoration: none">Mingli Song</a> and Prof. <a href="https://person.zju.edu.cn/en/0082004" target="_blank" style="text-decoration: none">Chun Chen</a>.
 I received the B.Eng. degree from the School of Data and Computer Science, <a href="https://www.sysu.edu.cn/sysuen/" target="_blank" style="text-decoration: none">Sun Yat-sen University</a>, in 2019.
+Please feel free to contact me if you are interested in my research :)

 My current research interests include
 - **reinforcement learning**